Newroz as celebrated by Kurds: Political overtones

+Turkey

 In 1991, the Turkish minister of Culture Namık Kemal Zeybek gave out the directive to hold the Nevruz holiday.
 During the leadership of Prime Minister Suleyman Demirel Turkey legalized the celebration of Nevruz, spelling it "Nevruz" and claiming its origins were to be found in Central Asia.
 The Government was attempting to counter the rising Kurdish nationalism.
 Using the Kurdish spelling "Newroz" has been officially forbidden, though it is still widely used by Kurds.
 Several Turkish newspapers were prosecuted for the spelling of Newroz.
 In the Kurdish regions of Turkey, specifically in Eastern Anatolia but also in Istanbul and Ankara where there are large Kurdish populations, people gather and jump over bonfires.
 Previous to it being legalized, the PKK, the Kurdistan Workers’ Party, had chosen the date of the Newroz festival to stage attacks to obtain publicity for their cause; this led to Turkish forces detaining thousands of people who were seen as supporters of the Kurdish rebel movements.
 During the Newroz celebrations of 1992, more than 90 Kurdish participants were killed by the Turkish government.
 In 2008, two participants were killed.